ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 ## Gather LSF entitlement information
 {: #gather-lsf-entitlement-information}

-The offering uses BYOL (Bring your own licenses) for {{site.data.keyword.spectrum_short}} when you deploy an LSF cluster on {{site.data.keyword.cloud_notm}}.
+The offering uses Bring Your Own Licenses (BYOL) for {{site.data.keyword.spectrum_short}} when you deploy an LSF cluster on {{site.data.keyword.cloud_notm}}.
 For production clusters, work with your business owners or license management team to make sure that your organization has procured enough licenses to deploy the HPC cluster by using {{site.data.keyword.spectrum_full_notm}}.
 Failure to comply with licenses for production use of software is a violation of the [IBM International Program License Agreement](https://www.ibm.com/software/passportadvantage/programlicense.html){: external}.

 Before you can deploy your {{site.data.keyword.spectrum_short}} cluster, you need to create or gather some information.
 To get started, complete the following steps: